6 Making tables in Markdown

 co tx p test

-You can also easily make pretty tables using the stargazer package.
+You can easily make pretty tables using the stargazer package.
 You need to ensure the data is a data.frame, not tibble, because stargazer is old school.
 It appears to only do continuous variables.
+Stargazer is probably best known for making regression tables (see next chapter), but it can make other kinds of tables as well, such as data summaries.

-You can include only some of the variables and omit stats that are not of interest:
+When using stargazer to summarize a dataset, you can specify that it should include only some of the variables and you can omit stats that are not of interest:

 # to include only variables of interest